rahra/libhpxml/README.md

 While parsing an XML file libhpxml returns pointers to the elements and attributes.
-C strings are usually '\0'-terminated but this is not applicable here because it would require that '\0' characters are inserted after each element, resulting in huge data movement.
+C strings are usually '\0'-terminated but this is not applicable here because it would require that '\0' characters are inserted after each element or data is to be copied, both resulting in huge data movement.
 Thus, libhpxml uses "B strings" which are hold in the `bstring_t` structure.
 The structure contains a pointer to the string and its length.
 Additionally, a set of function is provided to handle those strings.

 ```C
    typedef struct bstring